gnss-sdr/geniuss-place/_posts/2016-07-08-gnss-signals.md

-On December 27, 2012, the Chinese government released the first version of BeiDou's Interface Control Document (ICD), a 77-page document that included details of the navigation message, including parameters of the satellite almanacs and ephemerides that were missing from a “test version” of the ICD released exactly one year before.
+On December 27, 2012, the Chinese government released the first version of BeiDou's Interface Control Document (ICD), a 77-page document that included details of the navigation message, including parameters of the satellite almanacs and ephemerides that were missing from a "test version" of the ICD released exactly one year before.
 One year later version 2.0 was released, version 2.1 followed in November 2016[^Beidou], and version 3.0 in February 2019[^BeidouB1I].
 Starting 2018, version 1.0 of the ICD for B1C[^BeidouB1C],